gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-CRYPTO chunk sending happens either when DTLS needs to send its own data directly to the DTLS peer i.e. due to handshaking or when SCTP requires transfering control or DATA chunk to the remote SCTP Endpoint.
+CRYPTO chunk sending happens either when DTLS needs to send its own data directly to the DTLS peer i.e. due to handshaking or when SCTP requires transferring control or DATA chunk to the remote SCTP Endpoint.
 For a proper handling, DCI shall be set to an established instance of DTLS connection.